ramtinsoltani/connect-the-dots-game/README.md

-# ConnectTheDotsGame
+# Dots And Boxes Game

-Simple multiplayer "connect the dots game" made with Angular 15, [PeerJS](https://peerjs.com/), and ExpressJS.
+Simple multiplayer "dots and boxes" made with Angular 15, [PeerJS](https://peerjs.com/), and ExpressJS.

 # Quick Start